cea-hpc/modules/doc/source/design/module-cache.rst

 It may also occur during other sub-commands that evaluates modulefiles using the ``is-avail`` command: like unload or refresh.

+Cache files are ignored if :mconfig:`ignore_cache` configuration option is enabled.
+This option can also be enabled just for one execution with the :option:`--ignore-cache` command line option.

 Is there an impact at evaluating the full cache file rather making a directory walk-through to find a module?
 Cache file is fully read, but not all the files described in it are evaluated.
 Just those corresponding to the search, like it